Immortality (CSI: Crime Scene Investigation): Casting

 During the CBS 2015 Upfront, Les Moonves and Nina Tassler announced that former lead actors Marg Helgenberger and William Petersen would reprise their roles as Catherine Willows and Gil Grissom, respectively.
 Ted Danson, who starred in the series since the beginning of the 12th season, also returned as D.B.
 Russell.
 On July 24, 2015, it was confirmed that both George Eads, who played Nick Stokes for 15 seasons, and Elisabeth Shue, who played the lead role of Julie Finlay for four seasons, had declined options to return.
-Elisabeth Harnois, Jorja Fox, Eric Szmanda, Robert David Hall, Wallace Langham, David Berman, and Jon Wellner all reprised their roles, as did Paul Guilfoyle.
+Elisabeth Harnois, Jorja Fox, Eric Szmanda, Robert David Hall, Wallace Langham, David Berman, and Jon Wellner all reprised their roles, as did Paul Guilfoyle; Szmanda is the only cast member to have been with the entire series from the pilot to Immortality.

 Melinda Clarke, who appeared as Lady Heather Kessler, a long-time friend of Grissom, also returned.
 Katie Stevens was cast as Lindsey Willows, Catherine's daughter, a CSI level 1.
 Recurring guest star Marc Vann also returned as Sheriff Conrad Ecklie, as did Larry Mitchell as Officer Mitchell.